indoorleaflet/leaflet.levelpicker/README.md

 # leaflet.levelpicker

 A level picker for leaflet.
+You can view some examples on the [github pages page](http://bmoregeo.github.io/leaflet.levelpicker/index.html).

 ## Getting Started
 ### On the server